PAVISHAM/Sentimental-Analysis-NLP/README.md

 The project uses the **IMDB Dataset of 50K Movie Reviews**.
 NLP techniques are applied to clean and preprocess the review text, followed by **TF-IDF Vectorization** to convert text into numerical features.
 A **Logistic Regression** model is then trained to classify the sentiment of reviews.

-## 🎯 Objectives

-* Analyze movie reviews using Natural Language Processing.
-* Clean and preprocess raw text data.
-* Convert textual data into numerical features using TF-IDF.
-* Train a machine learning classification model.
-* Evaluate the model using accuracy and classification metrics.
-* Predict the sentiment of new/custom movie reviews.
-* Save the trained model and TF-IDF vectorizer for future use.

-## 📊 Dataset

-The project uses the **IMDB Dataset of 50K Movie Reviews**.

-The dataset contains:

-* **50,000 movie reviews**
-* **25,000 reviews for training**
-* **25,000 reviews for testing**
-* Two sentiment classes:

-  * Positive
-  * Negative

-The dataset is downloaded using `kagglehub`.

 ## 🛠️ Technologies Used